Skip to main content

 The Galaxy S24 features three familiar buttons: a side key and two for volume.
 The side key turns the screen on and off or locks the device, while the volume buttons allow you to control media, calls, and notifications.

 Design is always a tough category to call, because so much of it is personal.
-The Camera Control button seems like a game-changer, but the 60Hz refresh rate really does hold the iPhone back.
-We’re giving this to the iPhone for now, largely because 60Hz on an iPhone doesn’t generally feel slow.
+The Camera Control button is a game-changer, but the 60Hz refresh rate really does hold the iPhone back.
+We’re giving this to the iPhone, largely because 60Hz on an iPhone doesn’t generally feel slow, and because the Camera Control button is very good.

 Winner: Apple iPhone 16